cs0320-s24/server-amercede-czhan157/README.md

         https://github.com/cs0320-s24/server-amercede-czhan157
 # Design Choices
     Explain the relationships between classes/interfaces:
+        The end user can use LoadCSV, SearchCSV, and ViewCSV to obtain information relevant to the CSVs they are interested in.
+The CSVs must be loaded through LoadCSV prior to any API call to SearchCSV or ViewCSV.
+These endpoints use the CSVParser from the last sprint
     Discuss any specific data structures you used, why you created it, and other high level explanations.

 # Errors/Bugs